QATester35D/SelenPyTest_Framework/README.md

 'conftest.py' - Configuration File
 - Used to define some global fixtures
 - Contains Setup/Teardown logic

+'helpers' folder: contains files for the various sites that includes methods to help with common processes and simplify test code.

 'utilities' folder:
 'locators.py' – Centralized Object Repository